 The coherent structure of economic data makes it necessary to be able to validate all variables for each individual economic agent both in detail and consistently combined with other variables.
 The best way to do that is by setting up a balanced account.
-Therefore FOI has constructed a harmonized accounting form for fishery, which ensures that the data is broken down to meet the requirements of the Account Statistic for Fishery as well as the specifications in the DCR.
+Therefore FOI has constructed a harmonized accounting form for fishery, which ensures that the data is broken down to meet the requirements of the Account Statistic for Fishery as well as the specifications in Regulation (EC) No 1639/2001.